trimstray/nginx-admins-handbook/README.md

 #### Nginx processes

-Nginx has **one master process** and **one or more worker processes**.
+NGINX has **one master process** and **one or more worker processes**.

 The main purposes of the master process is to read and evaluate configuration files, as well as maintain the worker processes (respawn when a worker dies), handle signals, notify workers, opens log files, and, of course binding to ports.

-Master process should be started as **root** user, because this will allow Nginx to open sockets below 1024 (it needs to be able to listen on port 80 for HTTP and 443 for HTTPS).
+Master process should be started as **root** user, because this will allow NGINX to open sockets below 1024 (it needs to be able to listen on port 80 for HTTP and 443 for HTTPS).

 The worker processes do the actual processing of requests and get commands from master process.
 They runs in an event loop, handle network connections, read and write content to disk, and communicate with upstream servers.
 These are spawned by the master process, and the user and group will as specified (unprivileged).

-  > Nginx has also cache loader and cache manager processes but only if you enable caching.
+  > NGINX has also cache loader and cache manager processes but only if you enable caching.

-The following signals can be sent to the Nginx master process:
+The following signals can be sent to the NGINX master process:

 | <b>SIGNAL</b> | <b>DESCRIPTION</b> |
 | :---         | :---         |